There are two ways of adding packages, either using the

 - artifacts without download info

-If you have a new registry installed via pkg server, then it's impossible for old Julia versions to update the registry because Julia before 1.4 don't know how to fetch new data.
-Hence, for users that frequently switches between multiple julia versions, it is recommended to still use git-controlled regsitries.
+If you have a new registry installed via pkg server, then it's impossible for old Julia versions to update the registry because Julia before 1.4 doesn't know how to fetch new data.
+Hence, for users that frequently switch between multiple Julia versions, it is recommended to still use git-controlled registries.